Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A French apple of considerable antiquity, Orleans Reinette is regarded as one of the finest flavoured apples.
 The fruit is golden russet with red flush, the flesh firm and aromatic with a balance of sweetness and acidity.
 It keeps well, improving with storage.
 A connoisseur’s apple, celebrated across Europe.

-Pederstrup - Four available on MM116
+Pederstrup - Two available on MM116

 Peter Lock – Just one available on MM106